 You can succeed in behavioral job interviews with these 10 straightforward steps.
-Manage the behavioral-based interviewing process like a pro and make the right impression.

 These steps simplify the behavioral interview process for job candidates, making it easy to handle.
-Don't be caught unawares by behavioral interview techniques, know what to expect and be ready with good interview answers.
+Don't be caught unawares by behavioral interview techniques, know what to expect and be ready with good behavioral interview answers.

 Be confident that you are well prepared.
 Follow these 10 steps and stand out as the right job candidate in your next interview.

-1. Prepare for likely behavioral interview questions
+1. Prepare for common behavioral interview questions

 Determine which questions you will be asked so that you can prepare good answers.